KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 = Can this plugin update existing user data? =

-Yes, you can update the existing user data by setting the option: <strong>‘If the user exists in the store’</strong> to <strong>‘Update’</strong> in the Advanced options during import.
+Yes, you can update the existing user data by setting the option: <strong>'If the user exists in the store'</strong> to <strong>'Update'</strong> in the Advanced options during import.

 = Imported customers are not listed under WooCommerce customers =